The Strangest Party (These Are the Times): Lyrics

 In one interview during the promotion of their Greatest Hits release, Hutchence described the song as a commentary on the band's lifestyle, particularly the lyrics: "You're part of the solution or part of the problem."
 He also mentions this in the album's liner notes: "I think this new album and especially the new single, 'The Strangest Party' sums up our time so far with INXS.
 It's certainly been the strangest party I've ever been to."

+Critical reception

+Upon the release, Larry Flick from Billboard magazine wrote, "New tune placed on band's greatest-hits album mines a familiar and somewhat safe field of funk-fortified rock.
+After the somewhat experimental nature of its last project, this will probably connect with fans who just want to jam.
+Smarter minds, however, will be fed by the song's clever lyrics, which are craftily delivered through a catchy, accessible melody."
+A reviewer from Music & Media commented, "The impression you get is of "The Best of INXS" rolled into one track.
+It's funky like their first singles, but the open dancey production is the "new sensation" here."
+Alan Jones from Music Week gave it a full score of five out of five and named it Pick of the Week, adding, "A loose, brooding new cut from the band's forthcoming Greatest Hits album is well up to the usual standard, with a powerful vocal from Hutchence and an exciting mix from Apollo 440, which should also give the band a dance hit."

 B-sides

 The B-sides were a selection of remixes of album tracks as well as "Sing Something" a solo composition by guitarist Tim Farriss.